minkminkk/etl-opensky/README.md

 ```

 > [!warning]
 > The OpenSky API will mostly errors out when we tries to retrieve data near current time.
-Therefore be sure to only run pipelines about 2 months earlier than current date.
+Therefore you should only run pipelines **about 2 months earlier** than current date.

 ### 5.3.
 Query pipeline output in Data Warehouse